zx80/cachetools-utils/docs/EXPLANATIONS.md

   CacheTools and CacheToolsUtils can help maintain efficient data accesses, possibly using multilevel in-memory distributed caches such as Redis or Memcached.
-- at the application architectural level, services such as elasticache can hide data accesses and indexing, in effect replicating the entire underlying database.
+- at the application architectural level, services such as ElasticSearch can hide data accesses and indexing, in effect replicating the entire underlying database.
 - within the database itself, accesses to raw data are cached in shared